metehanyurtoglu/MicroserviceExample/README.md

 # MicroserviceExample

-This is a sample E-Commerce project utilizing multiple microservice architectures.
+This is a sample E-Commerce project utilizing multiple microservice projects.
 ****

 ## Overview